2021–22 Kategoria e Parë

-The 2021–22 Kategoria e Parë is the 74th official season of the Albanian football second-tier since its establishment.
+The 2021–22 Kategoria e Parë was the 74th official season of the Albanian football second-tier since its establishment.
 The season began on 11 September 2021 and ended on 7 May 2022.
-There are 16 teams competing this season.
-The winning and runner-up teams will gain promotion to the 2022-23 Kategoria Superiore.
-The promotion play-offs winner will play a promotion play-off match against the 8th ranked team of the 2021–22 Kategoria Superiore.
+There were 16 teams competing this season.
+The winning and runner-up teams gained promotion to the 2022-23 Kategoria Superiore.
+The promotion play-offs winner played a promotion play-off match against the 8th ranked team of the 2021–22 Kategoria Superiore.
+Bylis and Erzeni were promoted to the 2022–23 Kategoria Superiore.
+Butrinti, Maliqi, Pogradeci, Shkumbini and Vora were relegated to the 2022–23 Kategoria e Dytë.